TheMonk2121/ai-dev-tasks/600_archives/legacy-project-deliverables/B-011-DEVELOPER-DOCUMENTATION.md

 tar -czf backup/logs_$(date +%Y%m%d).tar.gz logs/
 ```

----
+- --

-*This developer documentation is maintained as part of the AI Development Ecosystem project.
+- This developer documentation is maintained as part of the AI Development Ecosystem project.
 For updates and contributions, see the project repository.*